-- ii.
-If the screening test result is less than 0.02, the BAT or STT will transmit the result in a confidential manner to the school district's DER, who is designated by the board of education or the school superintendent to receive and handle alcohol test results in a confidential manner. - iii.
-If the breath test is 0.02 or higher, a confirmation test is required.
-The confirmation test must be conducted no less than fifteen (15) and no more than thirty (30) minutes after the screening test.
+- b.
+If the screening test result is less than 0.02, the BAT or STT will transmit the result in a confidential manner to the school district's DER, who is designated by the board of education or the school superintendent to receive and handle alcohol test results in a confidential manner. - c.
+If the breath test is 0.02 or higher, a confirmation test is required. - ii.
+Procedure for an Alcohol Screening Test Using Saliva ASD - a.
+When the driver enters the testing location, the STT will require the driver to provide positive identification.
+If the driver requests, the STT will provide positive identification.
+The STT will explain the testing procedure.
+The STT will check the expiration date on the device and show it to the driver.
+An individually wrapped package containing the device will be opened in the presence of the driver, and the driver will be instructed to insert the device into his or her mouth and use it in the manner described by the manufacturer.
+If the driver chooses not to use the device, the STT must insert the device into the driver's mouth and gather saliva. - b.
+If the screening test result is less than 0.02, the STT will transmit the result in a confidential manner to the school district's DER, who is designated by the board of education or the school superintendent to receive and handle alcohol test results in a confidential manner. - c.
+If the test result is an alcohol concentration of 0.02 or higher, a confirmation test is required. - 2.
+Alcohol Confirmation Tests - i.
+All confirmation tests must be conducted using an EBT.
+The confirmation test must occur no less than fifteen (15) minutes after the completion of the screening test and should occur no more than thirty (30) minutes after the completion of the screening test. - ii.
 Before a confirmation test is given, the BAT must conduct a "blank" test on the EBT to obtain a reading of 0.00.
-The remainder of the confirmation test is identical to the screening test for EBTs. - iv.
-If the confirmation test result is lower than 0.02, nothing further is required of the driver. - v.
+The remainder of the confirmation test is identical to the screening test for EBTs described in section 1.i.a above. - iii.
+If the confirmation test result is lower than 0.02, nothing further is required of the driver.

+- iv.
 If the confirmation test result is 0.02 or higher, the driver must sign and date the ATF.
-The BAT will immediately transmit the result to the DER in a confidential manner. - vi.
+The BAT will immediately transmit the result to the DER in a confidential manner. - v.
 Refusal to take a required test has the same consequences as if the driver had tested 0.04 or more.
-The following constitutes a refusal to take a test: (1) failure to appear for any test within a time required to appear; (2) failure to provide an adequate amount of saliva or breath for testing without a valid medical explanation; (3) failure to cooperate with any part of the testing process; (4) failure to sign the alcohol testing form or ATF certification; (5) failure to remain at the testing site until the testing process is complete, unless the test is a preemployment test; (6) failure to undergo a medical examination or evaluation due to insufficient breath sampling; (7) leaving the scene of an accident before being tested, except when reasonably necessary to receive medical treatment.
+The following constitutes a refusal to take a test: (1) failure to appear for any test within a time required to appear; (2) failure to provide an adequate amount of saliva or breath for testing without a valid medical explanation; (3) failure to cooperate with any part of the testing process; (4) failure to sign the alcohol testing form or ATF certification; (5) failure to remain at the testing site until the testing process is complete, unless the test is a pre-employment test; (6) failure to undergo a medical examination or evaluation due to insufficient breath sampling; (7) leaving the scene of an accident before being tested, except when reasonably necessary to receive medical treatment.